plastilinn/docs/pages/sections/Transactions.md

 ## 📹 Internet info and videos
-🤖 [Search info and videos about Transactions using AI](https://www.perplexity.ai/search?q=videos+about+Transactions:+ )&
+🤖 [Search info and videos about Transactions using AI](https://www.perplexity.ai/search?q=videos+about+Transactions:+ )

 ## 📰 Content type (#transaction)
 Content is of type list and uses the following tags: #transaction

 ## 📖 Description
-The concept of "profile/transactions" in business modeling refers to the collection of data and activities associated with a specific customer or business transaction.
+The concept of "transactions" in business modeling refers to the collection of data and activities associated with a specific customer or business transaction.
 This concept is crucial in understanding and managing the interactions between a business and its customers or partners.

 In this model, a profile represents a unique identifier for a customer or a transaction.
 This could be a customer's account number, a transaction ID, or any other unique identifier.
 This profile is used to track, manage, and analyze all the transactions associated with that particular customer or transaction.